HL7/US-Core/input/intro-notes/StructureDefinition-us-core-diagnosticreport-note-intro.md

 1.  a category
 1.  a code describing the type of report
 1.  a patient
-1.  date and time the report was created*
+1.  the diagnostically relevant time (known as the "effective time" and typically the time of the procedure)*

 \*This element has the following constraint: **SHALL** be present if status is 'partial', 'preliminary', 'final', 'amended', 'corrected' or 'appended'.